 - Uptime and Downtime: Measuring network availability and uptime of network services helps evaluate network reliability and identify potential areas for improvement.

 - Response Time: Response time measures the time it takes for a system or application to respond to a user's request.
 Slow response times can impact user productivity and satisfaction.

 - Throughput: Throughput measures the amount of data that can be transmitted over the network in a given time.
 It helps assess network capacity and performance.

 - DNS Resolution Time: Monitoring DNS resolution time or, the time it takes to resolve domain names to IP addresses, helps ensure efficient web browsing and application access.

-- CPU and Memory Usage: Monitoring the utilization of CPU and memory resources on network devices helps identify potential performance bottlenecks.
+- CPU and Memory Usage: Measuring CPU usage and memory resources on network devices helps identify potential performance bottlenecks.